|December 2019 Exam Diet||May 2020 Exam Diet||Summer 2020 Exam Diet|

 - Plagiarism and Cheating

-The current Code of Practice on Student Discipline and Code of Practice on Student Discipline for 2018/19, which sets out the procedures to be followed in the case of disciplinary offences by students, is available as an appendix of the Academic Quality Handbook (Appendix 5.15a).
+The current Code of Practice on Student Discipline, which sets out the procedures to be followed in the case of disciplinary offences by students, is available as an appendix of the Academic Quality Handbook (Appendix 5.15a).

 Disciplinary offences are defined in academic and non-academic terms.
 Academic offences include plagiarism and cheating in an assessment or at an examination, while non-academic offences include, for instance, damaging University property.